linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling/Time Value of Money.md

 P V = \frac {\mathbb {S} 1 0 0}{0 .
 0 5} = \mathbb {S} 2, 0 0 0
 $$

-Therefore, you would be willing to pay $2,000 today for this investment to receive, in return, the promise of $100 each period forever.
+Therefore, you would be willing to pay \$2,000 today for this investment to receive, in return, the promise of \$100 each period forever.

 Let's look at the value of a perpetuity another way.
-Suppose that you are given the opportunity to purchase an investment for  $5,000 that promises to pay$ 50 at the end of every period forever.
+Suppose that you are given the opportunity to purchase an investment for  \$5,000 that promises to pay\$ 50 at the end of every period forever.
 What is the periodic interest per period—the return—associated with this investment?

-We know that the present value is  $PV = \$ 5,000 $and the periodic, perpetual payment is$ CF = \ $50$ .
+We know that the present value is  $PV = \$ 5,000 $and the periodic, perpetual payment is$ CF = \ $50\$ .
 Inserting these values into the formula for the present value of a perpetuity:

 $$
 \$ 5,000 = \frac {\$ 50}{i}